MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 To quantify their effectiveness, we calculate the mean returns from evaluation episodes with the total number of episodes equals to `eval_episodes`.
 Remarkably, the mean return of mc60000 closely resembles that of mc100000, despite fewer training iterations.

-Monte Carlo agents required more training iterations compared to Q-Learning agents to achieve optimal performance.
-While Monte Carlo agents require more iterations to converge, they can achieve comparable performance to Q-learning agents.
-Despite this difference in training efficiency, both mc60000 and mc100000 agents showed similar effectiveness, akin to q2000 and q10000.

 ```python
 EVALUATION: EP 10000 - MEAN RETURN -90.462
 EVALUATION: EP 20000 - MEAN RETURN -77.412